zammad/zammad-admin-documentation/settings/system/storage.rst

 .. tip::

-   Moving attachments from Database to Filesystem can be run during production use.
-However, you should consider your framework conditions (e.g. bandwith, system load in production) to define the right moment.
+   Moving attachments from "Database" to "Filesystem" can be run during production use.
+However, you should consider your framework conditions (e.g. bandwidth, system load in production) to define the right moment.